abdulgkhanjr/mini-scan-takehome/README.md

 --

 The solution was implemented using an sqlite3 database.
-The most challenging aspect of the project was an issue with running sqlite3 in docker with a CGO_ENABLED=0.
+One challenging aspect of the project was an issue with running sqlite3 in docker with a CGO_ENABLED=0.
 To overcome this obstacle, a base image that supports CGO_ENABLED=1 (frolvlad/alpine-glibc) was used.

+Next steps include

+1) switching to a PostgreSQL database
+2) handling failures with a DLQ or passing the timestamp in the message to make sure the most recent update is saved
+3) pushing to the cloud to test horizontal scaling which the emulater does not support
+4) Actually scan the local network

 ---

 To test changes to `cmd/proessor/main.go` by examining the processor's collection of scan results run

 `docker system prune --all --volumes --force`

-`docker compose up --build`  # this runs unit tests `docker-compose run --entrypoint /bin/sh processor` `sqlite3 /data/processor.db`
+`docker compose up --build`  # this runs unit tests

+`docker-compose run --entrypoint /bin/sh processor`

+`sqlite3 /data/processor.db`

 `select * from scans`

+Unit tests are available in cmd/processor and pkg/scanning for your enjoyment.

+Thank You and have a great day!

 -----